Anujsharmaitpro/Terraform-Learning-basic2advance/TF-Notes/terraform-workspaces-guide.md

 ## Before You Start

-This guide is built from a live, unedited tutorial on Terraform Workspaces — meaning the instructor debugs real mistakes on camera rather than presenting polished, always-working code.
+This guide is built from a live, unedited tutorial on Terraform Workspaces — .
 That's actually the most realistic learning format there is.
 Every error that appeared in the session is documented here with an explanation of *why* it happened, not just the fix.